MoodDrop/MoodDrop/replit.md

 ### Homepage Mood Circles & Tab Integration (October 2025)
 - **Horizontal Mood Circles**: Added 6 color-coded mood circles (28px/24px) displayed horizontally above tabs with header "What type of mood are you feeling today?"
 Each mood has unique color (#A6C8FF Calm, #A4C3A2 Grounded, #FBE694 Joyful, #F6C1B4 Tender, #C9C7D2 Overwhelmed, #E98A7A Frustrated)
 - **Tab-Based Interface**: Homepage features two tabs - "Let It Flow" (Write) and "Take a Moment" (Voice).
 Mood selection integrates with both tabs showing mood name and meaning
 - **Interactive Tooltips**: Hover/selection shows mood name + meaning.
-Full keyboard accessibility with ARIA labels.
-Reset button clears mood selection without deleting text
+Full keyboard accessibility with ARIA labels and auto-focus on textarea when composer opens
-- **Memory Match Timer**: Added 20-second countdown timer to Memory Match game.
-Timer displays in top-right corner, pulses when under 5 seconds, shows timeout message with restart button, and resets cleanly each round
+- **Write It Out Composer Visibility**: Composer hidden by default on page load, reveals with smooth fade/slide animation (200ms) when mood selected.
+Text preserved across mood changes and cleared only on successful submission or explicit clear action
+- **Memory Match Game**: 8-pair memory game without timer - users can play at their own pace with move and match counters.
+Includes reset functionality and win celebration
 - **Preserved Layout**: Maintained original hero header, tagline, and overall homepage aesthetic

 ### Previous Updates